Movie Memory Machine

 Episode Highlights

-What’s your favorite weird animated movie moment?
-Drop your answer in the comments or on social media!
+What was your favorite unintentionally hilarious moment in Reminiscence?
+Let us know in the comments or on social media!

 Enjoyed the episode?
-Share your thoughts by leaving a review on your favorite podcast platform—we’d love to feature your feedback in future episodes.
+Leave us a review on your favorite podcast platform—we’d love to feature your feedback in future episodes.

 💡 Support us on Patreon: https://patreon.com/gruntworkpod